 Supernatural is a mainstay in American television.
 Having premiered in 2005 on the WB, it is the longest-running fantasy-based television show in American history and the final remaining show that first aired on the WB, the predecessor to the CW (other shows, like Gilmore Girls and Reba, only lasted a year; Smallville lasted until 2011 and America’s Next Top Model lasted through 2015).
 Originally designed with a story to be told over three seasons (later extended to five), the show has run for thirteen seasons and shows no sign of stopping anytime soon.
 The show follows the Winchester brothers, Sam (Jared Padalecki, Gilmore Girls) and Dean (Jensen Ackles), as they hunt ghosts, demons, and other evil beings from the paranormal world.
 The show has always been fairly well-received, and the fanbase is rabid for the show.
 It starts slow, but give it some time, and you’ll find a fantastic serialized-procedural hybrid show to enjoy.
 And hey, if you decide the show isn’t for you, the finale of season five is a great place to end.

 During the State of the Union, a single individual is chosen to stay behind in a physically distant, secure, and undisclosed location when the entire government meets in one area.
 When Thomas Kirkman (Kiefer Sutherland) is chosen to the the designated survivor for this year’s State of the Union, he plans to spend the night watching the meeting on television and hanging out in a protected area.
 That all changes when an explosion destroys the Capitol Building, claiming the lives of everyone involved.
 When Kirkman is immediately sworn in as President of the United States, he quickly learns that the worst of the attack on the nation is yet to come, as he attempts to rebuild the government and take control of the country as quickly and safely as possible.
-The show was cancelled on ABC after two seasons, but recently jumped ship to Netflix, where it was saved for a third season coming sometime in 2019.
-For now, you can catch up on the first two years of the show.
+The show was cancelled on ABC after two seasons, but recently jumped ship to Netflix, where it was saved for a third season now streaming as a Netflix original.

 Alias Grace is yet another import sold as a Netflix original, though this time from our neighbors up north.
 At only six episodes and standing as a miniseries, Alias Grace is the type of content that might only take you a day or two to watch (it’s exactly six hours long, or 360 minutes).
 Based on the novel by Margaret Atwood (The Handmaid’s Tale, a series that garnered a lot of attention, both publicly and critically, for Hulu), Alias Grace follows Dr. Simon Jordan as he is asked to evaluate suspected murderer Grace Marks, who has been imprisoned for fifteen years for the crime.
 Though Grace has no memory of the crime, she tells Jordan the events of her life that led her from Ireland to Canada and how she ended up in prison.
 Unlike Handmaid’s Tale, which is a dystopian novel set in the future, Alias Grace is historical fiction based on real events, fictionalizing the 1843 murders of Thomas Kinnear and Nancy Montgomery.
 The series was acclaimed upon release, both for its production values and social commentary and for Sarah Gadon’s performance as Grace.